cloudposse/build-harness/README.md

 - **Bug Fixes.** We'll rapidly work to fix any bugs in our projects.
 - **Build New Terraform Modules.** We'll develop original modules to provision infrastructure.
 - **Cloud Architecture.** We'll assist with your cloud strategy and design.
-- **Implementation.** We'll provide hands on support to implement our reference architectures.
+- **Implementation.** We'll provide hands-on support to implement our reference architectures.

 ## Community Forum